costinm/krun/README.md

 ## Installation

 Requirements:
+- You need a GKE cluster with ASM or MCP installed.
 - For each region, you need a Serverless connector, using the same network as the GKE cluster(s) and VMs.
 CloudRun will use it to communicate with the Pods/VMs.
-- 'gen2' VM required for iptables. 'gen1' works in 'whitebox mode', using HTTP_PROXY.
+- 'gen2' VM required for iptables. 'gen1' work only in 'whitebox mode', using HTTP_PROXY.
-- The project should be allowed by policy to use 'allow-unauthenticated'.
-WIP to eliminate this limitation.

-You need to have gcloud and kubectl, and admin permissions for the project and cluster.
+- This is not compatible with Istio <1.9, including GKE add-on.
+If you have enabled the add-on, you must first migrate to MCP and make sure the add-on is off.
+- For the initial setup, admin permissiongs to the cluster and project are needed.
+- Linux is recommended for running the scripts, must have 'gcloud', 'kubectl', 'envsubst' installed

-After installation, new services can be configured for namespaces using only namespace-level permissions in K8S.
+After installation, new services can be configured using only namespace-level permissions in K8S.
+Each namespace and Google Service Account used by CloudRun need a one-time setup by a project admin (or user with IAM binding permissions).

 ### Cluster setup (once per cluster)